skylerchang/portfolio/content/authors/admin/_index.md

       Research experience:
       - Conducted experiments involving the construction and expression of plasmid vectors of human glutamate oxaloacetate transaminases, performing protein purification and enzymatic activity assessment.
       - Optimized protein expression conditions, successfully published the crystallization structures in the Protein Data Bank (PDB) with IDs: 3WZF and 5AX8.
+      - Co-author papers at Protein Expression and Purification and BioScience Trends.
 work:
   - position: Graduate and Undergraduate Teaching Assistant
     company_name: University of Guelph